-The concepts developed in the SpringBoard Integrated Mathematics series follow a balanced approach of direct, guided, and investigative instruction based on the best means of helping students grasp new concepts and apply them in a variety of contexts.
-Direct instruction is used for foundational knowledge and includes worked-out examples and practice problems.
+The concepts developed in the SpringBoard Mathematics program follow a balanced approach of direct, guided, and investigative instruction based on the best means of helping students grasp new concepts and apply them in a variety of contexts.
+Direct instruction is used for basic knowledge and includes worked-out examples and practice problems.
 Investigative activities require students to explore concepts through discussion and collaborative work as they derive understanding of the principles they are learning.
 Guided activities are a mixture of direct and investigative instruction based on the needs of the content being presented.
 Using principles of cognitive learning, SpringBoard requires students to compare, select, organize, retain, and reflect on new information as patterns of understanding are revised and adapted.
-This strategic instructional approach supports student acquisition of the skills outlined by the Standards for Mathematical Practice (SMP) focused on problem solving, reasoning and proof, communication, connections, and representations.
-With an instructional framework that develops both content and practice standards, SpringBoard equips teachers with the resources to deliver effective instruction and students with the knowledge, skills, and strategies to achieve high levels of learning.
-The program is built on the same rigorous strategies and skills found in AP classes.
+This strategic instructional approach supports student acquisition of the skills outlined by the Standards for Mathematical Practice focused on problem solving, reasoning and proof, communication, connections, and representations.
+With an instructional framework that develops both content and Practice standards, SpringBoard equips teachers with the resources to deliver effective instruction and students with the knowledge, skills, and strategies to achieve high levels of learning.
+The program is built on the same rigorous strategies and skills found in Advanced Placement (AP) classes.

 SpringBoard activities are structured to engage all students in active learning through discussion, partnering, and group work.
-Embedded in the activities are opportunities for teachers to introduce and model strategies that give students tools that help them take ownership of their own learning.
+Embedded in activities are opportunities for teachers to introduce and model strategies that give students tools that help them take ownership of their own learning.
 There are specific strategies for collaboration and communication such as Discussion Groups, Think-Pair-Share, Critique Reasoning, and Sharing and Responding.
-Finally, the balanced approach of the activities supports both student-student and teacher-student interaction with the investigative, guided, and directed formats.
+Finally, the balanced structure of the activities supports both student-student and teacher-student interaction with the investigative, guided, and directed formats.
 SpringBoard Digital mirrors these with messaging tools and an interactive virtual workspace.

 SpringBoard provides a variety of assessment formats to meet the needs of all districts.
-The hallmarks of the curriculum are the Embedded Assessments that appear in each Unit of instruction.
-These are performance-based tasks that are visible to both the teacher and students as they begin each Unit.
-There are about two to four EAs in each Unit, and an accompanying scoring rubric sets the criteria that measures mastery of content as well as the SMP.
-In addition, there are daily opportunities for formative assessment through observations and Check Your Understanding items.
-Pre-Assessment opportunities include Getting Ready exercises at the beginning of each Unit that are tied to prerequisite skills and standards.
-Additional opportunities for filling in gaps or building foundations are provided in the Getting Ready Practice pages online.
+The hallmarks of the curriculum are the Embedded Assessments that appear in each Unit.
+These are performance based tasks that are visible to both the teacher and student as they begin each Unit.
+There are about 2-3 Embedded Assessments in each Unit and are evaluated using a scoring rubric criteria that measures mastery of content as well as the Math Practices.
+In addition, there are daily opportunities for formative assessment through observations and Checks for Understanding.
+PreAssessment opportunities include Getting Ready exercises at the beginning of each Unit that are tied to prerequisite skills and standards.
+Additional opportunities for filling in gaps or building foundations are provided with Getting Ready Practice.